kettil/react-fluxrx/documents/actions.md

 ## Callback Function

 Return value is a callback function.
-The return value of the callback function is then an action object, `RxJS observable stream` or directly an `action object`.
+The return value of the callback function is then an `Promise`, `RxJS observable stream` or directly an `action object`.
 The first argument of the callback function is a function to get the current state.

 ### Example